rumca-js/RSS-Link-Database/2022/bookmarks_EN_entries.md

  - [https://www.yahoo.com/lifestyle/brief-history-lgbtq-acronym-183200888.html](https://www.yahoo.com/lifestyle/brief-history-lgbtq-acronym-183200888.html)
  - date published: 2022-05-27 14:13:08+00:00
  - user: rumpel
- - tags: ['woke', 'lgbt', 'social engineering']
+ - tags: ['the left wing', 'lgbt', 'social engineering']

 ## The billable hour is a trap into which more and more of us are falling | Tim Harford
  - [https://timharford.com/2022/05/the-billable-hour-is-a-trap-into-which-more-and-more-of-us-are-falling/](https://timharford.com/2022/05/the-billable-hour-is-a-trap-into-which-more-and-more-of-us-are-falling/)